 2. When you don’t know where your stop goes

 Most amateurs fiddle with their stop until they think that the potential profit is large enough.
-We can’t stress the importance of identifying a reasonable stop loss level first, before you search for a take profit area.
+I can’t stress the importance of identifying a reasonable stop loss level first before you search for a take profit area.

 3. If the market does not favor your system

-If you can answer those questions, you know the market environment your trading system should be applied to.
-Thus, if the current market environment does not support the premise of your system, you stay out.
+If the current market environment does not support the premise of your system, you stay out.

-Did you just close a losing trade and already see a new setup?
+Did you just close a losing trade and your fingers are already itching to get the next trade?
 Do you want to increase your position size to make up for that past loss?
 If you find yourself in such a scenario, take your finger off the mouse and walk away.

-Even if you think the setup looks alright, your thinking is clouded and you are about to make emotional trading decisions.
-Trying to recover from a loss by increasing position size does not work and you are more likely to end up in a much larger drawdown.
+Even if you think the setup looks alright, your thinking is probably clouded and you are about to make emotional trading decisions.
+Move away from your trading platform, get some perspective and after a short break, things usually look very different.

 5. When you think that markets are “too high” or “too low”

 Especially traders who use oscillators and then make trading decisions based on “overbought” or “oversold” conditions often run into such problems.
-More often than not, overbought just signals a very strong trend and not a reversal that is about to happen.
+An overbought signal, for example, does not mean that a market will fall.
+Overbought means that the market is very strong and is likely to continue.
+We discussed this in our previous article: read about the Stochastic and overbought

 You can’t catch all setups and that’s ok.
 Don’t chase trades.
 You can always find a new setup, but you can’t get your money back after making a mistake.